Based on 28,209 Owner Experiences

 More information: Returning a Mattress: What You Should Know.

-Sleep Like The Dead compared owner satisfaction of mattresses that can only be bought online without first trying them in a showroom with owner satisfaction of similar mattresses that are widely available in showrooms.
+Sleep Like The Dead compared owner satisfaction of mattresses that can only be bought online without first trying them in a store with owner satisfaction of similar mattresses that are widely available in stores.

-The results show little difference in owner satisfaction.
+The results show some but limited difference in owner satisfaction.

-Advantages of buying online tend to include convenience, less pressure, better return policies and a lower price.
+Advantages of buying online tend to include convenience, less pressure, better return policies and customer service, and a lower price.

-Disadvantages of buying online may include the hassle of returning the mattress, no old mattress haul-away, no salesperson assistance and no or limited price negotiation.
+Disadvantages of buying online may include no old mattress haul-away, the hassle of returning the mattress, no or limited salesperson assistance, and no or limited price negotiation.